VarenM/MUSIX.ai/README.md

 ---

-## Ngrok Tunnel for React Frontend
+## Optional Ngrok Tunnel for React Frontend (can skip if using load balancer with dns in AWS)

 In a separate terminal window, SSH into the EC2 again and set up ngrok: